Peter Frampton: Marriages, other relationships and family

 Frampton has been married three times and has three children.
 His first marriage was to Mary Lovett, from 1972 to 1976.

-He was sued by Penelope J. "Penny" McCall in 1978 for palimony.
-McCall asked for half of Frampton's earnings during the five years that they were together.
+Frampton was sued by J. "Penny" McCall in 1978 for palimony.
+McCall asked for Frampton's earnings during the five years that they were together.
 According to McCall, she left her husband and gave up her job as a rock promoter and devoted herself full-time to Frampton, just as he achieved superstar status.
 A New York judge ruled that Frampton and McCall never intended to marry each other and "never held themselves out to the public as husband and wife" and dismissed her complaint because to act otherwise would condone adultery.
 The case set precedent in New York.

 From 1983 to 1993, Frampton was married to Barbara Gold, with whom he had two children named Jade and Julian.
 The latter co-wrote and sang on Frampton's song "Road to the Sun" from Thank You Mr. Churchill.

-His third marriage was on 13 January 1996 to Tina Elfers, with whom he had a daughter, actress Mia Frampton, and a stepdaughter named Tiffany Wiest.
+Frampton's third marriage was on 13 January 1996 to Tina Elfers, with whom he had a daughter, actress Mia Frampton, and a stepdaughter named Tiffany Wiest.
 Frampton filed for divorce from Elfers in Los Angeles, California, on 22 June 2011, citing irreconcilable differences.

 Other

 In June 1978, Frampton was involved in a near-fatal car accident in the Bahamas and suffered broken bones, a concussion, and muscle damage.
 Dealing with the pain of the accident led to a brief period of drug abuse.

 Frampton has lived in London and various U.S. locations, including Westchester County, New York; Los Angeles; and Nashville, Tennessee.
 He moved to Indian Hill, Ohio, a suburb of Cincinnati, in June 2000.
 This is the birthplace of his ex-wife Elfers, and the city in which they were married in 1996.
 They chose to live there to be closer to Elfers' family.
 In 2014, Frampton moved back to Nashville.

-Frampton cites the September 11 attacks as his reason for obtaining American citizenship, saying he wanted to begin voting in U.S. elections.
+Frampton cited the September 11 attacks as his reason for obtaining American citizenship, saying he wanted to begin voting in U.S. elections.